 - The Data Model tab allows admins to edit table and column metadata.

-As depicted in Figure 1, when you hover over tables, three icons appear:
+When you hover over tables, icons appear:

 To view the rows in the table, click on the table’s name.